RFU Championship: What next for English rugby's troubled second tier?

 Eggleshaw also talks about being unable to afford medical insurance and the lack of independent support for athletes.

-Rugby Players Association (RPA) chairman Damian Hopley admits the organisation has struggled to represent players in the Championship because of a lack of funds, but says they have long had concerns about wages and insurances in the competition.
+Chief executive of the Rugby Players' Association (RPA), Damian Hopley, admits the organisation has struggled to represent players in the Championship because of a lack of funds, but says the organisation has long had concerns about wages and insurances in the competition.

 'Playing for £10k is not living the dream'